 It’s been a few weeks since the performance of IRIS at St Barnabas Church in Erdington – the culmination of months of work with local community groups in the area, gathering sounds and working on musical/text ideas.

 IRIS became something of a multi-media piece, which incorporated field recordings, cut-up voice recordings, vintage electronic instruments, Super 8mm film, and a ‘prepared history’ of Erdington resident Iris Threadwell (1897- disappeared in 1968).
 Although the show was presented as being based in history/research into an actual person, it was in fact an entirely fabricated narrative which was used to explore genuine aspects of Erdington’s rich history.
 It feels like it might be good to now ‘reveal’ some of the actual processes and outcomes which were involved in the creation of the piece.
-As this could be quite dense, I will restrict this to a sort of ‘bullet points’ list of methodology used in the work.

 - Having started working with the community groups, I decided early on that I would ‘resurrect’ and develop Iris’ history with the help of my collaborators – expanding on what we had previously created and drawing the groups into this process of fabricating a narrative around a character yet presenting it as historical fact.
 I thought this would be an interesting and unusual process for them to gain insight into, twisting the premise of the for-Wards commission a little to allow for my inclusion of text-based and visual material as well as sound and music.

-- Visual materials were printed and given to the audience in a pack- these ‘faked’ documents included a poem written by Iris in the 1930’s, which fills out a little more of her story (she had an affair with an employer which turned sour/somewhat sinister, which she seems to express feelings about in the poem):
+- Visual materials were printed and given to the audience in a pack- these ‘faked’ documents included a poem written by Iris in the 1930’s, which fills out a little more of her story (she had an affair with an employer which turned sour/somewhat sinister, and she seems to express feelings about this in the poem):

 - The programme essentially follows a chronology of Iris’ life, including the places that she lived: